 This list includes, but is not limited to our digestion, sense of perception, mental and physical assimilation, absorption of nutrients, absorption of information, metabolism of food, hormones and thoughts.

-Our vitality, rigor and clarity are also dependant on Agni.
+Our vitality, rigour and clarity are also dependent on Agni.

-Our glowing complexion, clear skin and bright demeanor is because of a balanced Agni.
+Our glowing complexion, clear skin and bright demeanour are because of a balanced Agni.

 Jatharagni – Digestive Fire;